callidaria/callidaria-engine/README.md

 welcome to the callidaria engine

 !!!!!
-DISCLAIMER : SDL2, GLEW, GLM OPENAL AND SOIL ARE REQUIRED !!!!!
+DISCLAIMER : SDL2, GLEW, GLM, OPENAL AND SOIL ARE REQUIRED !!!!!

 Linux : clone repo, make and go with cld_lin!
 Windows : put cld_win and shader in the same folder as your main.cpp and include!